abyssnlp/abyssnlp/README.md

 ### Hi there 👋

 - Data Engineering using Python 🐍 and Scala
-- Systems in Rust 🦀
+- Data intensive Systems in Rust 🦀
 - I sometimes dabble in a bit of Java ☕, React ⚛️ and Typescript
 - ⚡ Reach out to me for collaborating on OSS
 - 💬 I can also help out setting up data infrastructure on the cloud or architect a data solution for your company